open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 - deploy a new SDK shared library
 - keep the application unchanged

-## SDK implementors
+## SDK extension

-Applications that want to extend existing SDK classes are expected to have a stronger dependency on the SDK internals.
+Applications owners who want to extend existing SDK classes are expected to have a stronger dependency on the SDK internals.

 For example, with